A Core Model for Choreographic Programming: References

-The syntax of SP is reported below.
-Networks, ranged over by $N,M$, are either the inactive network $\emptyN$ or parallel compositions of processes $\actor{\pid p}{v}{B}$, with $\pid p$ the process's name, $v$ the value in its memory cell, and $B$ its behaviour.
+The syntax of SP is given in Figure~\ref{fig:sp_syntax}.
+Networks ($N,M$) are either the inactive network $\emptyN$ or parallel compositions of processes $\actor{\pid p}{v}{B}$, where $\pid p$ is the name of the process, $v$ its stored value, and $B$ its behaviour.

 We comment on behaviours.
-Expressions and labels are as in MC.
+Expressions and labels are as in CC.
 A send term $\asend{\pid q}{e};B$ sends the evaluation of expression $e$ to $\pid q$, proceeding as $B$.
-Term $\arecv{\pid p};B$, the dual receiving action, stores the value received from process $\pid p$ in the memory cell of the process executing the behaviour, proceeding as $B$.
-A selection term $\asel{\pid q}{l};B$ sends label $l$ to process $\pid q$.
-These are received by the branching term $\abranch{\pid p}{\{ l_i : B_i\}_{i\in I}}$, which can receive any of the labels $l_i$ and proceed according to $B_i$.
-Branching terms offer either: a single branch with label $\lleft$; a single branch with label $\lright$; or two branches with distinct labels $\lleft$ and $\lright$.
-In a conditional $\cond{\eqcom{\pcont}{\pid q}}{B_1}{B_2}$, the process receives a value from another process $\pid q$ (synchronising with a send term) and compares it with its value to choose between the continuations $B_1$ and $B_2$.
-The other terms are standard (definition of recursive procedures, procedure calls, and termination).
+Term $\arecv{\pid p};B$, the dual receiving action, stores the value received from $\pid p$ in the process executing the behaviour, proceeding as $B$.
+A selection term $\asel{\pid q}{l};B$ sends $l$ to $\pid q$.
+Dually, a branching term $\abranch{\pid p}{\{ l_i : B_i\}_{i\in I}}$ receives one of the labels $l_i$ and proceeds as $B_i$.
+A process offers either: a single branch (labeled $\lleft$ or $\lright$); or two branches (with distinct labels).
+In a conditional $\cond{\eqcom{\pcont}{\pid q}}{B_1}{B_2}$, the process receives a value from process $\pid q$ and compares it with its own value to choose the continuation $B_1$ or $B_2$.
+The other terms (definition/invocation of recursive procedures, termination) are standard.